mlflow/mlflow/ISSUE_TRIAGE.rst

   | delay in getting support through design review or pull request feedback.
 - | ``priority/awaiting-more-evidence``: Lowest priority.
 Possibly useful, but not yet enough
   | support to actually get it done.
 This is a good place to put issues that could be useful but
-  | that we don’t have clear enough evidence it has broad value.
+  | require more evidence to demonstrate broad value.
 Don’t use it as a way to say no.
   | If we think it doesn’t fit in MLflow, we should just say that and why.

 Label relevant areas